ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  Semi-automated testing

- e attributes that differentiate these types of testing are as follows:
+The attributes that differentiate these types of testing are as follows:

  **Code planning:** How much forethought is required in the actual writ -